-To support drivers of electric vehicles (EV), we installed chargers at numerous office properties, including our sole remaining asset at the end of 2021; and our new multifamily development, the Trove.
 Throughout 2022, we expanded our EV portfolio to all communities in Maryland and many in Northern Virginia and DC.
-Now, 42% of our communities have EV charging stations, up from 5% in 2020.
+As of December 31, 2022, 37% of our communities have EV charging stations, up from 5% in 2021.
+We are working to install more EV charging stations at properties in 2023.